CHILD SAFETY

 BARRIERS & DOOR ALARMS

-Pool Barriers are very important as they restrict access to the pool area, reducing the risk of unsupervised entry by children or pets.
-These barriers include wood/metal fences, buildings, or pool-speicfic mesh fences paired with alarms for any barrier doors and windows.
+Pool Barriers and door alarms are very important as they restrict access to the pool area, reducing the risk of unsupervised entry by children or pets.
+These barriers include wood/metal fences, buildings, or pool-specific mesh fences paired with alarms for any barrier doors and windows.
 We have a whole separate page detailing our barrier requirements here!

 -